astro-friedel/cis-startup/README.md

 Once all of the containers have started up, we can easily test out the dfferent proposed components to see what might fit best.

 # Viewing Pod Logs
+Every component of the platform runs in a separate container.

-To view the logs of an individual pod (where your work items are being executed):
+To view the logs of an individual pod (or container):
 ```bash
 core@my_vm01 ~/cis-startup $ kubectl get pods
 NAME                             READY     STATUS    RESTARTS   AGE